 Her current community service includes: working with Region’s Hospital, Minnesota Compass, the Itasca Project, and the Minnesota Women’s Economic Roundtable; passing out programs at her 12-year old daughter’s plays; and doing art projects in her 8-year old son’s classroom.
 She also serves on the Advisory Council for the Honors Program at the University of Kansas, the regional selection panel for Truman Scholars, and the national selection panel for NextGen Fellows.

-Her current community involvement includes serving on the boards of the Friends of the Saint Paul Public Library, the working team for the Itasca Project, and co-chairing the advisory board for the Honors College at the University of Kansas.
-She has been honored as a “40 Under 40” leader by the Minneapolis St. Paul Business Journal, as one of the “200 Minnesotans You Should Know” by Twin Cities Business magazine, and as a NextGen Fellow by Independent Sector.
+Jen has a Bachelor’s degree from the University of Kansas – where she was a Truman Scholar and, more importantly, met her husband – and a Master’s degree from the University of Chicago.
+She has been honored as a “40 Under 40” leader by the Saint Paul Business Journal, as one of the “200 Minnesotans You Should Know” by Twin Cities Business Magazine, and as a NextGen Fellow by Independent Sector.